 We treat refs as a source of inspiration and usually try not to copy them entirely.
 Instead, we try to understand what we enjoy about them to highlight the key features that can be used in further work.
 In general, we try to analyze them and not just redraw.

-Drawing a character's face without references is a dead end, therefore by choosing the appropriate ref, we strive to feel its mood and emotions, grasp its personality and reflect this in our work.
+Drawing a game character's face without references would make this tutorial a dead end, therefore by choosing the appropriate ref, we strive to feel its mood and emotions, grasp its personality and reflect this in our work.
 Understanding forms and anatomy helps a lot in this task.

 At this stage, we select the blend mode "Soft Light" with a transparency of 40%.
 We don't have a specific algorithm for turning it into a coloured image – we try different blending modes and opacity settings until we find the best option.